Vaishnavi-Kalwa/Business-Performance-Dashboard-for-Sales-and-Returns/README.md

 # E-Commerce-Sales-Analysis
-Analyzing the sales by year, sales by country, top5 countries with more sales, and market sales and we can observe how various factors affects sales
+Analyzing the sales by year, sales by country, top5 countries with more sales, and market sales and we can observe how various factors affects sales using PowerBI.